fengb/fengb.github.com/README.md

 A Markdown version of the license is included with the project as LICENSE.md

-Files licensed under a different license than **CC BY-NC-ND 3.0** will have a licensing block at the beginning of the file.
+Files licensed under a different license than **CC BY-NC-ND 3.0** will have a licensing block at the beginning of the file or in the residing subdirectory.

 Dev setup
 -----